What is VPN on computer? 4 reasons why might you need one

 Here are some common questions people ask when learning about VPNs on their computers:

-A: A VPN on your computer primarily secures your internet connection.
+A VPN on your computer primarily secures your internet connection.
 It encrypts your online data and masks your IP address, protecting your privacy and data as it travels to and from the internet.
-Antivirus software, on the other hand, protects your computer itself from local threats like malware, viruses, and malicious files already on or attempting to infect your system.
-They serve different but complementary security functions for your computer.
+Antivirus software, on the other hand, protects your computer itself from local threats like viruses, malicious files, and other malware already on or attempting to infect your system.
+They serve different but complementary security functions; a VPN protects your connection, while an antivirus protects your computer from malware.

-Q4.
-Do I need a separate VPN subscription for my computer if I already have one for my phone?
+Do I need a separate VPN for my computer and phone?

-A: Not usually.
+Not usually.
 Many VPN providers allow multiple simultaneous connections under a single subscription.
-This means you can often use the same VPN account to install and run the VPN software on your computer (for understanding VPN on desktop usage), your phone, and other supported devices without needing to pay for separate subscriptions.
-Always check your specific VPN provider's terms regarding simultaneous connections.
+You can often use one VPN account on multiple devices.
+Install the software on your computer, phone, and more without separate subscriptions.
+Always check your specific VPN provider’s terms regarding simultaneous connections.

-The main difference lies in the specific VPN client on the computer - the software application itself, which is designed and optimized to run on that particular operating system, integrating smoothly with its network settings and user interface.
+The main difference is the specific VPN client software on the computer.
+It is designed and optimized to integrate smoothly with that operating system’s settings.

-You might consider turning it off temporarily if a specific trusted service experiences issues with VPNs, or if you notice a significant speed impact on a very secure home network and are only performing non-sensitive tasks.
-For most people wondering "should VPN be on or off on my computer," keeping it on is the safer default.
+Consider turning it off temporarily if a trusted service has issues with VPNs.
+You can also do this if speeds are slow on a secure home network during non-sensitive tasks.
+For most people wondering “should VPN be on or off on my computer,” keeping it on is the safer default.

 1. By downloading and installing dedicated VPN software from a provider.